xiix0/scam/README.md

-Are you ever going to do the dishes?
-Or will you change your major to biology?
+Keep emotionally active.
+Cater to your favorite neurosis.